bierschi/music_gateway/README.md

 `add_song`: adds a song from the database into current playlist, song must available in `music_gateway/pub/database`

-`desired_song`: select a song from the current playlist
+`desired_song`: select the desired song from the current playlist

 `delete_song`: deletes a song from the current playlist